tgasla/rl-cloudsimplus/README.md

 ## Build images

 ### 1. Build gateway image
-Use the folloiwng command to build the gateway image:
+Use the following command to build the gateway image:
 ```
 make build-gateway
 ```

-To enable debugging and show DEBUG log messages use the following command:
+To enable debugging and show DEBUG log messages, use the following command:
 ```
 make build-gateway-debug
 ```

 ### 2. Build manager image
-To build the manager image use the following command:
+To build the manager image, use the following command:
 ```
 make build-manager
 ```